Everyone has a voice

 As noted above, delegates representing every school and every citywide functional group convene each month during the school year at the House of Delegates (usually on the first Wednesday of the month).
 At the HOD, members ask officers and staff about problems and trends they notice in their schools.
 Officers give reports to the HOD about Union activities and orient delegates about the citywide situation the Union faces.
 Delegates also vote on resolutions, appointment of officer vacancies and make other major decisions, such as approving annual budgets and political endorsements.
 Two of the most important votes taken by the House of Delegates are to set a date for a strike and whether to recommend ratification of a tentative agreement prior to the full-membership vote on whether that TA becomes our contract.

-The Executive Board includes the four major officers, three area vice presidents representing a section of the district, vice presidents of each functional group (elected in proportion to the membership within that group), the trustees of the union and the chair and vice chair of the charter division.
+The Executive Board includes the four major officers, three area vice presidents (who each represent a section of the district), vice presidents of each functional group (elected in proportion to the membership within that group), the trustees of the Union and the chair and vice chair of the charter division.
 The AVPs, functional group vice presidents and trustees are all elected in the same election with the four major officers.
 In addition, CTU staff and appointed chairs of the standing committees may attend and speak at Executive Board meetings, but may not vote.